the-collab-lab/career-lab-october-2023/session-docs/what-to-include-on-linkedin.md

 # Async: What to include on your LinkedIn profile

-> **Homework:** Please spend at least **1 hour on Monday or Tuesday** watching the videos below and working on your LinkedIn profile in preparation for a Q&A session.
+> **Homework:** Please spend at least **1 hour by Monday or Tuesday** watching the videos below and working on your LinkedIn profile in preparation for a Q&A session.

 It is a well-known fact: **LinkedIn is the home of recruiters.** This is where they live and breathe.
 This is where they search for potential candidates.
 As a job searcher, you want to **make sure your LinkedIn profile attracts the recruiter’s attention.** The aim of this lesson is to help you maximize your chances of being seen on LinkedIn by creating a strong LinkedIn profile.